awsdocs/aws-amplify-console-user-guide/doc_source/one-click.md

 1. An SVG image: `https://oneclick.amplifyapp.com/button.svg`

-1. The Amplify Console URL with a link to your GitHub repository\.
+1. The Amplify console URL with a link to your GitHub repository\.
 Copy your repo URL \(e\.g\. `https://github.com/username/repository`\) only or provide a deep link into a specific folder \(e\.g\. `https://github.com/username/repository/tree/branchname/folder`\)\.
-The Amplify Console will deploy the default branch in your repository\.
+Amplify hosting will deploy the default branch in your repository\.
 Additional branches can be connected after the app is connected\.

 To add the button to a markdown file \(e\.g\. your GitHub README\.md\), replace `https://github.com/username/repository` with your repository name\.